The real lesson in Meta’s job cuts

 What gets worse when a content team gets too small?

 Quality control gets worse first, then consistency, then speed.
-A tiny team starts publishing copy that sounds generic, repeats itself, or misses the customer problem, which is how content ends up feeling like a search result for how to train your dragon instead of a useful buying guide.
-You also lose the time needed for audits, updates, and coordination with merchandising, SEO, and email.
+A tiny team starts publishing copy that sounds generic, repeats itself, or misses the customer problem, which makes content feel like filler instead of a useful buying guide.
+Time also disappears for audits, updates, and coordination with merchandising, SEO, and email.

 How can a small ecommerce team use AI without publishing junk?

-Use AI for drafts, then force a human edit that checks facts, brand voice, and search intent.
-Give the model real inputs, such as product specs, customer questions, and examples of strong copy, instead of asking it to make a killing from thin air.
-Set a simple review rule, if the copy would not help someone choose between products, it does not go live.
+Use AI for drafts, then require a human edit that checks facts, brand voice, and search intent.
+Give the model real inputs, such as product specs, customer questions, and examples of strong copy, instead of asking it to invent value from thin air.
+Set a simple review rule: if the copy would not help someone choose between products, it does not go live.

 What should a lean team stop doing before cutting headcount?

-Stop publishing content that has no clear job, no owner, and no measurement.
-Cut duplicate pages, thin blog posts, and content made only because someone asked for more content.
-A lean team should also stop treating every request as urgent, because that is how you end up with work that feels as random as how to watch NFL draft 2026 or how to get to heaven from Belfast, lots of search interest, little business value.
+Stop publishing content that has no clear job, no owner, or no measurement.
+Cut duplicate pages, thin blog posts, and content created only because someone asked for more content.
+A lean team should also stop treating every request as urgent, because that is how you end up with work that feels random, driven by whatever spikes in search that week, with lots of interest and little business value.

 Written by Richard Newton, Co-founder & CMO, Sprite AI.